-The General Council was established by the Universities (Scotland) Act 1858 and consists of graduates and most academic staff.
+The General Council was established by the Universities (Scotland) Act as one of the three governing bodies of the University alongside the Court and Senate.
+It consists of graduates and most serving or retired academic staff.
 If you are a graduate of the University of Aberdeen you automatically become a member of the General Council.

 The President of the General Council is the The Chancellor of the University.